TimHermens/mfe-workshop/_docs/husky-setup.md

 yarn test
 ```

-Make the pre-push script executable:
+Make the pre-push script executable if it is not yet:

 ```bash
 chmod ug+x .husky/pre-push